Words and terms used in the world of From The Waters.

 A settlement in Schmuu.

-The highest attainable title for any rank.
-Responsible for managing a specific elements of Aelin City.
+The highest attainable title for any rank in Aelin.
+These individuals are responsible for managing a rank or division.

 The swatcher is an aerikx player responsible for the initial scrimmage and whose main focus is keeping their team's possession of the ball.
 They are allowed to score, but in general tend to be very good at getting the ball rather than scoring.